Tisipi/patch-request/README.md

 # Patch Request / Cabling Request

-This is a python script to request cabling in datacenters.
+This is a python script for network engineers to ease requesting cables (patches) in datacenters.

+Network engineers use a *connectivity request* to request cables between devices.
+A connectivity request is a list of requests to create or remove patch cables between devices.

-A Patch Request is an excel file that is sent to the cabling team.
+A *patch request* is an excel file that is sent to the cabling team.
 This team patches the requested cables between the devices.

-A Connectivity Request is used by network engineers to create or remove connections between devices.
-It is a list of requests to create or remove (patch) cables between devices.

-The patch request is a connectivity request enhanced with information like datacenter room, rack, etc.
+So, a patch request is in fact a connectivity request enhanced with information like datacenter room, rack, etc.

 ## Usage
-The script needs two input files:
+The script uses two input files:
 1. The connectivity request.
 2. A file with device definitions.